hkleinsorgen/VW-JWT/README.md

 ```

 ## Debugging
-When using the debugger at https://jwt.io keep in mind that the line indentation of the header and payload matter
+When using the debugger at https://jwt.io keep in mind that the whitespaces of the header and payload matter